 Relapse is very common during recovery.
 It’s so common that most people relapse at least one time.
 Part of the reason is that relapse triggers crop up in daily life all the time.
+Returning to daily life after treatment can be overwhelming and incredibly tempting, even for those with good self-control.
 Knowing some of the more common triggers can help you recognize the danger and stay in recovery.

 Everyone experiences negative emotions from time to time.
 For example, a breakup or not getting an expected promotion can send anyone into a negativity spiral.
 You feel bad and want to escape those feelings.